pran-7-5/eco_style/README.md

 I don't want Tesla's gigafactory here, bring the toyota mirai instead, well toyota already have production facilities here, obviously battery electric has to stop one day, recycling old battery is a big problem, tesla autopilot is good but not the priority right now.
 Don't start digging lithium in Kashmir (only tourism, no factory).
 But the Gigafactory concept is good, totally solar powered.
 Enforce all existing factories to use solar.

 Not all solar panels are good.
-The mono perc solar panel is the latest technology and highest rating 500w generation per panel and highest efficiency 21%.
+The mono perc solar panel is the latest technology and highest rated 500w generation per panel and highest efficiency 21%.
 1 panel per home is enough for most.

 I mean don't buy liquid hydrogen from outside, buy the H2 Electrolyzers from like nel hydrogen Norway.
 We have solar panels here, we just need to connect them.
 The import tax on H2 electrolyser and fuel cell is 48%, now who is benefiting from this.
 I want it to be zero because our industries are very slow and they won't emerge unless we eliminate import tax.
 Consult RBI also, but I don't think there will be any problem, this is temporary.